-May to early October is good to explore summer expeditions and most of the places .
-But if you want to cherish the white snow land in Spiti then February to April are the good time to experience Winter Spiti.
+May to early October is good to explore summer expeditions and most of the places.
+But if you want to cherish the white snow land in Spiti then February to April is a good time to experience Winter Spiti.

 I believe safety is in your hand.
-If you are travelling solo then you must research about the place before visiting.
-I found the local people here are very humble and supportive.
-The majority of the valley are simple villagers and the crime rate here is zero.
+If you are travelling solo then you must research the place before visiting.
+I found the local people here to be very humble and supportive.
+The majority of the valley is simple villagers and the crime rate here is zero.
 But there are other tourists too.
-Also because3 of barren land most of the places has no commute system or zero network.
-So make sure to drive sensibly, did not take any unnecessary risks like hopping at night or drink with strangers, do not wander alone into the wild, know before travelling and try to visit before sunset then Spiti Valley is a safe place to visit.
+Also because3 of barren land most of the places have no commute system or zero networks.
+So make sure to drive sensibly, did not take any unnecessary risks like hopping at night or drinking with strangers, do not wander alone into the wild, know before travelling and try to visit before sunset then Spiti Valley is a safe place to visit.

-Whenever you go to any high altitude are AMS can happen.
+Whenever you go to any high altitude AMS can happen.
 I too had AMS effects at Nako village and I know how difficult it was.
-I was running out of my breath and could not walk properly even at market too.
-Nausea, Vomiting, chest pain, I suffered .
-I took Diamox and had plenty of water, also I took proper rest and tried to walk but not taking any drastic step.
+I was running out of my breath and could not walk properly even at the market too.
+Nausea, Vomiting, and chest pain, I suffered.
+I took Diamox and had plenty of water, also I took proper rest and tried to walk but did not take any drastic steps.
 I only tried my best when my body permitted me.
-So, please take medicines, drink water and take proper rest when you travel any high-altitude area.
+So, please take medicines, drink water and take proper rest when you travel to any high-altitude area.
 It can hit anytime with anyone.

-Do Subscribe the Blog and Youtube to get more travel updates 😊
+Do Subscribe to the Blog and Youtube to get more travel updates 😊

 “Don’t be a Gama, in the land of the Lama”